 However, one has to look at the natural progression of the music business to understand why Apple would be interested in this market segment.
 While its current iTunes store sells roughly US$2 million a week of tracks, the ringtone market is much larger and the margins are supposedly better.
 So Apple is getting into the market for two possible reasons: first, it needs to protect the market it’s created with the iPod and sees mobile as the next evolution and a potential competitor to their single use device.
 Second, the company sees a market it wants to dominate.
 So that adds up to a new phone

 Of course, all this is predicated on those standards still being relevant further down the line.
-If phones move towards more of a VoIP model, as I suspect will happen over the long run, this may all be irrelevant but, for the time being, a major shift of that kind could have tremendous impact in the telecom world.
+If phones move towards more of a VoIP model, this could all be irrelevant but, for the time being, a major shift of that kind could have tremendous impact in the telecom world.